open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 ```

 You now have a working [community Planet](http://localhost:3100) on your OS.
 It is advisable to use Firefox to access your community Planet.
 If you don't have Firefox already, you may want to [download](https://www.mozilla.org/en-US/firefox/new/) it.
+If you are using Firefox and community planet is not working properly, please update your Firefox to the latest version and then try again.

 ---